jepstein-eagle/adaptable/packages/plugins/ipushpull/README.md

 ## Entitlements

-ipushpull only works if the Function Entitlement for is set to 'Full' and if the ipushpull object has been provided in Predefined Config.
+ipushpull only works if the Function Entitlement for is set to 'Full' and if this plugin has been injected into Adaptable Options.

 See the [Entitlement Guide](../../adaptable/readme/guides/adaptable-entitlements-guide.md) for more information.